Gather, Give & Celebrate: Making the Holidays Meaningful

 Give with Purpose

-Gifts are fun, but they can be tricky too.
+Gifts are fun, but they can also be tricky.
 Buying gifts for some folks can feel impossible because they already have it all.
-For someone who doesn’t require a formal gift, think about an act of service or giving to a local charity organization on their behalf.
+For someone who doesn’t require a formal gift, consider an act of service or giving to a local charity organization on their behalf.

 Consider the gift of food, toys, coats, hygiene products, backpacks, and other important daily essentials that may be needed.
 Supplies aside, charity drives rely on extra pairs of hands to serve, pack, prep, cook, bake, clean, or be present.

 Spending time is also a fantastic gift that can create lasting memories, especially for the young people in your life.
 Instead of a monetary donation, provide an experience.
-Spend a day at the zoo, check out a state park, or spend some time baking and cooking your family’s favorite recipes in the kitchen.
+Spend a day at the zoo, check out a state park, or bake and cook your family’s favorite recipes in the kitchen.

 No matter how you gift it or celebrate it this year, we encourage you to enjoy every moment!
 If you’re interested in spending the holiday with a loved one at an Edgewood assisted living or memory care community, email us at info@edgewoodhealthcare.com.